 Not only do Norway’s maritime clusters possess unrivalled expertise, but they are also nimble on their feet.
 Now they are on their way into new, sustainable ocean industries.

 A “Silicon Valley of the sea” is emerging along the Norwegian coastline, driven by industrial clusters.
-Clusters are geographical concentrations of interconnected companies and institutions in a particular field.
 Cluster members collaborate along many segments of the value chain and build on one another’s competencies and technologies.